Developers

 The apps require a backend server to retrieve weather and save, restore, and transfer user data.
 The PHP code for the backend server is included in the source.

-As mentioned above, all deployment is governed by a software license.
+As mentioned above, all deployment is governed by a software license and other licenses.
 There are several ways to deploy the code you create:

-Adding a new aircraft type in a separate app needs some discussion, as each new app requires on-going support.
+Adding a new aircraft type in a separate app needs some discussion, as each new app requires on-going support and potentially other licenses.
 First, the app must support a substantial number of aircraft.
 An app that only supports your particular model of the type probably won't make it worthwhile for POH Performance to undertake the additional burden.
 It helps if you sign up to help support the new app for the long-term.

 You may have to change the code to point to your backend.
 If the aircraft is similar to the one in an existing app, you may be able to use the POH Performance LLC backend, but get permission first.